FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 ```

 NOTE: you can also combine `json` config and environment variables.
 If duplicate values are detected the environment variable value wins.

+Then create entrypoint.sh using the one found in this repository and place it in the docker/config folder from the directory structure.

+Start the docker container and proceed to the web-ui found at http://localhost:8645.
+From there select authenticate and complete the instructions.
+This will create a credentials.json file inside the /config folder.

+From there, add the MQTT integration and follow directions.
+From there the PS5 should be detected in HASS.

 ## Need help or have a comment?
 - Can't figure out how to setup the component?
 Please consult our [discord] community!